How to hold horse reins

 8 Always remember to keep an even pressure on both reins to direct your horse straight ahead and apply pressure on one rein at a time to turn.

-See also How to make a narcissist obsessed with you
+See also How to end a tenancy when someone dies

 By following these basic steps, you will learn proper rein handling and be better equipped to communicate effectively with your horse while riding.